IMISE/3LGM2-Tool/IHE/MustBeGroupedWith.md

 ![groupingError.PNG](https://bitbucket.org/repo/9L6rMz/images/2745019955-groupingError.PNG)

 The error message states, that the actor **needs to be grouped with another actor**.
-To resolve this you have three options:
-You can view these options by **right clicking on the error**.
+By **right clicking on the error** you have three options to resolv this issue.

+### 1. Option: Property dialog for error-correcting
 ![rightClick.PNG](https://bitbucket.org/repo/9L6rMz/images/1091715669-rightClick.PNG)

-### Property dialog for error-correcting
 The first option will open the property dialogue window showing the vacant IHE Actors on the right.
 ![propertyDialog2.PNG](https://bitbucket.org/repo/9L6rMz/images/2481542849-propertyDialog2.PNG)